jungparc/Network-Firewall/zh/overview.md

 ## Security > Network Firewall > Overview

+This is only for test.
+This is only for test.

 Network Firewall is a network security service to safely protect infrastructure assets used by NHN Cloud.
 You can easily use access control specialized for NHN Cloud and the firewall feature without using a separate firewall product.